LuciferNukeZ/LuciferNukeZ/README.md

-i'm Addi — a developer who genuinely enjoys writing code. i started with Python and never stopped picking up new languages since. i build things end-to-end, from scripts to full applications.
+i'm Addi — a developer who genuinely enjoys writing code. i started with Python and never stopped picking up new languages since. i build things end-to-end, from scripts to full applications. i private repositories if i am not currently working on them sorry!

 - 🧠 &nbsp; always deep in something new
 - ⚡ &nbsp; i move fast and ship often